Skip to Content

 Invoice processing

-Another even more powerful passive application of AI is in invoice processing.
-If contracts and invoices are uploaded to the AI platform, it’s possible to reconcile between the documents at scale.
-This enables purchase price verification, including from complex rate tables.
-A customer receives monthly invoices for professional services that can contain hundreds of line items, and the platform is able to extract the rate tables and reconcile to the details in the invoice, flagging any discrepancies as part of the invoice approval workflow.
-Such benefits go a long way toward improving accuracy and productivity for the A/P team.
+Another powerful passive AI application is invoice processing.
+When contracts and invoices are uploaded to the AI platform, it can reconcile them at scale.
+This enables purchase price verification, even from complex rate tables.
+For example, a customer receives monthly professional services invoices with hundreds of line items.
+The platform extracts rate tables, reconciles them to the invoice, and flags discrepancies during the invoice approval workflow.
+This greatly improves accuracy and productivity for the A/P team.

 Looking ahead